edge-servers/immunity-monitoring/README.rst

 so that you can then import the result into your project.

-Now you need to add ``mycheck`` to ``INSTALLED_APPS`` in your ``settings.py``, ensuring also that ``openwisp_monitoring.check`` has been removed:
+Now you need to add ``mycheck`` to ``INSTALLED_APPS`` in your ``settings.py``, ensuring also that ``immunity_monitoring.check`` has been removed:

 .. code-block:: python

     INSTALLED_APPS = [
         # ... other apps ...
-        # 'openwisp_monitoring.check',        <-- comment out or delete this line
+        # 'immunity_monitoring.check',        <-- comment out or delete this line
-        # 'openwisp_monitoring.device',       <-- comment out or delete this line
+        # 'immunity_monitoring.device',       <-- comment out or delete this line
-        # 'openwisp_monitoring.monitoring'    <-- comment out or delete this line
+        # 'immunity_monitoring.monitoring'    <-- comment out or delete this line
         'mycheck',
         'mydevicemonitoring',
         'mymonitoring',